 And here’s a little secret:

 In fact, they need awesome images.
 A lot of us “seasoned” bloggers don’t like to use free images because just about every newbie blogger use them.
 We need original, theme-based images to match our blog.

 So we spend a few bucks and buy some appealing pics.

 With cell phone in hand, take some pictures of…whatever.
 Your kids doing a puzzle, the view looking up into a group of trees, a park, the sunset, a cluttered desk.
 Anything.

-Foap, Alamy, EyeEm, Shutterstock, Crestock, are some popular places people go to to buy photos, so it stands to reason you stand a chance at making money.
-But it gets better.
-Etsy (here’s a good tutorial) and Fiverr are awesome platforms to set up a photo selling “business”.
+Foap, Alamy, EyeEm, Shutterstock, Crestock, are some popular places people go to to buy photos, so start selling there.
+Likewise, Etsy (here’s a good tutorial) and Fiverr are awesome platforms to set up a photo selling “business”.